 “Can Making Machine” – Exhibition Display Model

-When approached by a leading supplier of machines that produce canning/food machinery.
-MNL were tasked with not only to produce a scale model of a machine but to also make it semi function.
-The Third-Scale model was to represent a 4 metre long canning machine.
+When approached by a leading supplier of machines that produce canning/food machinery, we were asked to produce a 3D printed exhibition model not only to produce a scale model of a machine but to also make it semi-function.
+The Third-Scale model was to represent a 4-metre long canning machine.
 It was to be able to demonstrate the unique selling points of the machine at a forthcoming trade show in Europe.
-With so many moving parts, accuracy of process and model were imperative.
+With so many moving parts, the accuracy of the process and model were imperative.

 Vibrant colours were used to draw attention to the model at the trade show.
 The different colours illustrated the various areas and USPs of the design and function of the machine.
-MNL suggested to have the sides of the model in clear acrlic to show internal components and how they function.
+MNL suggested having the sides of the model in clear acrylic to show internal components and how they function.

-Once the model was completed a purpose built plinth and flight case were produced so the model could be shipped worldwide without the worry of it getting damaged.
-Then to final finish the model a Perspex cover was produced.
+Once the model was completed a purpose-built plinth and flight case were produced so the model could be shipped worldwide without the worry of it getting damaged.
+Then to finally finish the model a Perspex cover was produced.